webmachine/webmachine-ruby/README.md

 # Point all URIs at the MyResource class
 Webmachine::Dispatcher.add_route(['*'], MyResource)

-# Start the server, binds to the default interface/port
+# Start the server, binds to port 3000 using WEBrick
 Webmachine.run
 ```